 Day 1 Arrive in Halifax

 Arrive at Halifax International Airport and transfer independently to your downtown hotel.
-Pick up your Jonview Canada Roadbook at the front desk as you check in.
-Remainder of the day is at leisure for exploring this bustlingoceanside city.
-Overnight in Halifax.
+The Jonview Roadbook you received will have all the information needed for your holiday/trip/journey.
+Remainder of the day is at leisure for exploring this bustling oceanside city.
+Overnight in Halifax

 Day 2 Halifax

 Halifax is located on one of the world’s largest natural harbours and bears all the hallmarks of both a modern and historic city.
 You can discover its proud maritime heritage in the many museums and along the waterfront area, which includes the restored Historic Properties.
-Visit the Citadel that has guarded the city since the 18th-century, the Public Gardens or sail on a harbour cruise aboard the Bluenose II.
+Independently visit the Citadel that has guarded the city since the 18th-century, the Public Gardens or perhaps sail on a harbour cruise aboard the Bluenose II.
+Overnight in Halifax.

 Day 4 Western Shore